AICC/CMI-5_Spec_Current/best_practices/index.md

 It is recommended that LMS developers document how they do this and allow for an extension (in the course structure) to indicate what method should be used.

+### Best Practice #2 – LMS should always implement the "returnURL"
+LMS should always implement the "returnURL"

+LMS should not spawn a new window to launch AU (i.e. “popup”).
+Depending on the settings it could take the following actions to launch an AU:
+* **OwnWindow** – Redirect same window to AU location if Own Window)
+* **AnyWindow** – Either Redirect or use iFrame, or “LightBox”, or etc.

 ------